-Ground Floor (lobby)
+Ground Floor of the Yanggakdo International Hotel (lobby)

 A large bar and café are located not far from the reception desk, a Korean and Chinese restaurant located near the back of the hotel and another café located on the mezzanine floor.
 The Yanggakdo supermarket which stocks items such as souvenirs, medicine, snacks and drinks.
 The tailors is located on the third floor and can be accessed by the stairs.
 Feel free to ask any of the hotel’s staff to directions during your stay.

 Pyongyang Casino – This is one of the two casinos that are available in North Korea, the other is in Rason.
 The casino is owned and operated by Chinese.
 The staff can speak a little English and can assist you with anything you need.
 Baccarat, Blackjack are poker are available.
 North Korean locals are not allowed to enter as gambling is illegal for North Koreans but it’s legal for foreigners to gamble in the DPRK.